rednafi/rednafi.com/content/go/strategy_pattern.md

 directly.
 This setup lets these types get a common function without having to write it multiple times.

-While this is quite convenient, it isn't inheritance by any means.
+While this is convenient, it isn't inheritance by any means.
 The common `Head` method on the `CommonFormatter` type can't operate on the attributes of the embedded `TextFormatter` or `JSONFormatter` types without doing some runtime introspections or generic tricks.
 If you need that, it's probably easier to define the method on the concrete classes anyway!

 [^1]: [Escaping the template pattern hellscape in Python](/python/escape_template_pattern/)
 [^2]: